2010 FIFA World Cup: Final

 The final was held on 11 July 2010 at Soccer City, Johannesburg.
 Spain defeated the Netherlands 1–0, with an extra time goal from Andrés Iniesta.
-Iniesta scored the latest winning goal in a FIFA World Cup final (116').
+Iniesta scored the latest winning goal in a FIFA World Cup final (116th minute).
 The win gave Spain their first World Cup title, becoming the eighth team to win it.
 This made them the first new winner without home advantage since Brazil in 1958, and the first team to win the tournament after having lost their opening game.

 A large number of fouls were committed in the final match.
 Referee Howard Webb handed out 14 yellow cards, more than doubling the previous record for this fixture, set when Argentina and West Germany shared six cards in 1986, and John Heitinga of the Netherlands was sent off for receiving a second yellow card.
 The Netherlands had chances to score, most notably in the 60th minute when Arjen Robben was released by Wesley Sneijder to be one-on-one with Spain's goalkeeper Iker Casillas, only for Casillas to save the shot with an outstretched leg.
 For Spain, Sergio Ramos missed a free header from a corner kick when he was unmarked.
 Iniesta finally broke the deadlock in extra time, scoring a volleyed shot from a pass by Cesc Fàbregas.

-This result marked the first time that two teams from the same continent had won successive World Cups (following Italy in 2006), and saw Europe reaching 10 World Cup titles, surpassing South America's nine titles.
+This result marked the first time that two different teams from the same continent had won successive World Cups (following Italy in 2006), and saw Europe reaching 10 World Cup titles, surpassing South America's nine titles.
 Spain became the first team since West Germany in 1974 to win the World Cup as European champions.
-The result also marked the first time that a European nation had won a World Cup Finals that was not hosted on European soil.
+The result also marked the first time that a European nation had won a World Cup that was not hosted on European soil.

 A closing ceremony was held before the final, featuring singer Shakira.
 Afterwards, the former South African President Nelson Mandela made a brief appearance on the pitch, wheeled in by a motorcart.